manyducksco/borf/packages/client/README.md

 // Views can be mounted directly on a route. app.route("example", Example);

-// They can also be used inside another window. app.route("other", (ctx, h) => {
+// They can also be used inside another view. app.route("other", (ctx, h) => {
   return h("div", [
     // Pass state as attributes.